MohitKashyapUK/scripts/GRUB/README.md

 Before using the code, you **must** update the four variables in the `=== CONFIGURABLE VARIABLES ===` section to match your system's setup.

-*   `set isofile="/OS/cachyos-desktop-linux-250713.iso"`: Replace this with the correct path to your ISO file on your hard drive.
+*   `set isofile="/OS/cachyos-desktop-linux-250713.iso"`: Replace this with the correct path to your ISO file on your partition.
-*   `set partition="(hd0,3)"`: Replace this with the partition where your ISO file is stored.
-GRUB names partitions differently (e.g., the third partition on the first disk, `/dev/sda3`, is typically `(hd0,3)`).
+*   `set partition="(hdX,Y)"`: Replace this with the partition where your ISO file is stored.
+GRUB names partitions differently (e.g. `(hd0,3)`).
 *   `set kernel_path="/arch/boot/x86_64/vmlinuz-linux-cachyos"`: Set the correct path to the kernel *inside* the ISO file.
 *   `set initrd_path="/arch/boot/x86_64/initramfs-linux-cachyos.img"`: Set the correct path to the initrd image *inside* the ISO file.